Articles of Incorporation and Rules

 4. In the event that a Director proposes an item that is the subject of a resolution by the Board of Directors, and all Directors (limited to those who are eligible to vote on the item) express their consent to the proposal in writing or by electromagnetic record, and no Auditors raise any objections, the Board of Directors shall be deemed to have resolved to pass the proposal on the day on which all Directors have expressed their consent to the proposal in writing or by electromagnetic record

-Article 9 In addition to matters prescribed by law or the Articles of Incorporation, the following matters must be resolved by the Board of Directors.
+Article 9 In addition to matters stipulated by law or the articles of incorporation, the following matters must be resolved by the Board of Directors:

 (1)